hashkat/hashkat/docs/visualization.md

 # Visualization

 Here we shall outline ways in which you can visualize some of that data you have collected using [Gephi](http://gephi.github.io/).
-There are many other programs you can use for visualization, and you are encouraged to try them.
-We're just going to focus using Gephi however on this website.
+There are many other programs you can use for visualization, and you are encouraged to try them, we're just going to focus using Gephi however in this documentation.

+## How to Visualize a Network

+## Different Network Layouts